VerwimpEli/project_wit/cpp/README.md

 Tests are comprised of 2 parts.
 The first part is matlab code, with the purpose to prove the correctness of the matlab implementation.
 The second part is part matlab, part c++ and has the goal to prove that both give the same result.
 This would mean that the c++ code also delivers a correct result.

 FIRST PART : The tests are split in to files.
 The first test the correctness of the Finite volume method.
-These tests are in the 'Harmonic_TestCase_FVM'.
+These tests are in the 'TestCase_FVM'.
 More explaintion of these tests is included in the comments of this file.
-The second test is 'Harmonic_TestCase_adjoint' and compares the gradient computed with the adjoint method with a finite difference approximation.
+The second test is 'TestCase_adjoint' and compares the gradient computed with the adjoint method with a finite difference approximation.

-SECOND PART : in matlab we have 'Harmonic_TestCase_adjoint' and in c++ we use 'fvm_adjoint_test.cpp'.
+SECOND PART : in matlab we have 'TestCase_adjoint' and in c++ we use 'fvm_adjoint_test.cpp'.
 Both generate the temperature solution and the gradient associated with that solution.
 In order to avoid the requirement of matlab, a reference solution is provided.